 Scorpions have a three part body comprised of the cephalothorax (head), their main body or trunk which has 7 segments and their tail, which has 6 segments.
 The last segment of their tail works like a universal joint with a stinger attached.
 Scorpions are able to maneuver their tail in any direction and though most people think of them stinging in the classic “C” position with stinger over their head, scorpions will sting anyway possible when danger is present.
 Scorpions have 8 legs along with a set of pinchers up front which are quite strong and agile.
 They use these pinchers for hunting their prey, self defense, grooming and maintaining their young.

-SCORPION LIFE CYCLE
+LIFE CYCLE OF SCORPIONS ^

 Scorpions bear live young with litters containing 25-50 on average.
 These babies will climb onto the back of the mother scorpion where they will feed and grow for 1-3 weeks before moving off and out into the real world.
 Scorpions take a long time to develop.
 It is estimated that the average scorpion will molt several times during the first few years of life and reach maturity after 3-4 years.
 They will then go on to live 5-10 years in the wild; longer in controlled environments which are not so harsh.

 There are several species of scorpions in and around the United States.
-Some of the more common ones include the Black and Stripe Back Scorpion.
+Some of the more common ones include the Black and Stripe Back Scorpion as well as the Bark Scorpion.
 The Southern Devil and the Slender Devil are also native to the States.
 These all have a stinger which can deliver toxins and poison which is in line with the sting of a wasp or bee.
 Like bee and wasp stings, there will usually be some pain followed by swelling and discomfort for several days.
 However, the sting of the Sculptured Scorpion can be more of hazard.
 These stings can be deadly and have accounted for many deaths over the years.